Amazon.com Inc. (AMZN) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Amazon.com Inc. (AMZN) has been mixed in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In conclusion, Amazon.com Inc. (AMZN) has had a mixed performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.